Home | Browse Topics | Family law | Relationships and break-ups | Rules for dividing relationship property

 Property (Relationships) Act 1976, s 44C

-• payment of a sum of money to the other spouse or partner out of relationship property or separate property
+• payment of a sum of money to the other partner out of relationship property or separate property, or

-• transfer of relationship property or separate property to the other spouse or partner
+• transfer of relationship property or separate property to the other partner, or

-• payment of income from the trust to the other spouse or partner.
+• payment of income from the trust to the other partner.

 Did this answer your question?